 You can choose to have a non‑communicating meter installed, provided all the prerequisite conditions have been met.
 This option entails having a Hydro‑Québec employee travel to your premises to obtain your consumption data.
-A one-time $85 installation fee applies, followed by a monthly $5 fee.
+Note that only the account holder can make this request.

-At any time, you can ask to have the non‑communicating meter replaced free of charge with a communicating meter.
+At any time, you can ask to have the non communicating‑meter replaced free of charge with a communicating meter.
 To do so, simply contact our Customer Services at 1 800 463‑9900.

 If the number starts with:

-- G4, G7, G8 or G9, the meter is communicating
+- G, the meter is communicating.

-- X, the meter is non‑communicating
+- X, the meter is non communicating.

-- Any other alphanumeric characters, it’s an old‑generation meter and Hydro‑Québec will contact you when it’s time to install a communicating meter.
+- any other alphanumeric characters, it’s an old generation meter and Hydro‑Québec will contact you when it’s time to install a communicating meter.

-Manual readings of electricity consumption data
+Manual readings of electricity use data

 Manual reading frequency

-A proper meter-reading guarantees that you receive a bill based on your actual consumption as opposed to an estimate.
+A proper meter reading guarantees that you receive a bill based on your actual consumption as opposed to an estimate.
 Ensure that Hydro‑Québec’s personnel can access your meter.